 So, what is the reasonable person standard?
-If you or a loved one is seeking information in this area, it is in your best interest to contact an experienced Birmingham personal injury attorney to strategize about the best possible outcomes for your situation.
+If you or a loved one is seeking information about this, it is in your best interest to contact an experienced Birmingham personal injury attorney to help find the best possible outcomes for your situation.

-Medical Malpractice in Alabama
+Reasonable Person in Alabama